-The first ever filmed document of graffiti, Manfred Kirchheimer’s richly chromatic 16mm tone poem sets images of the Bronx, Manhattan, and Brooklyn to a soundtrack that interweaves ambient city noises with the gutbucket gospel sound of jazz titan Charles Mingus.
+The earliest filmed document of graffiti, Manfred Kirchheimer’s richly chromatic 16mm city symphony sets images of northern Manhattan to a soundtrack that interweaves ambient city noises with the gutbucket gospel squall of jazz titan Charles Mingus.
 Long regarded by cinephiles and hip-hop heads as an obscure cult masterpiece since it premiered at the 1981 New York Film Festival, Stations of the Elevated is a celebration of a quintessentially urban art form—at a time when it was largely dismissed as vandalism.
-With lyrical shots of tagged trains, desolate rail yards, and other details of the urban landscape, it remains a priceless portrait of a bygone era of New York City culture.
-World premiere of a new restoration.
-An Artists Public Domain/Cinema Conservancy release.
+This priceless portrait of a bygone era of New York City culture returns after its sold-out screening at this year’s BAMcinemaFest.

 At all screenings except the 8pm showtime on Tuesday, October 21, Stations is preceded by Kirchheimer’s short film Claw, a poetic, deeply critical examination of urban renewal.
 An Artists Public Domain/Cinema Conservancy release, presented by agnes b.

 The 8pm screening on Tuesday, October 21 will feature a presentation by street artist David "Chino" Villorente.
 Claw will not screen at this showtime.